GuillaumeDesforges/git-teaching-material/practical-session/src/instructions.md

 You will learn

-- how to make commits
+- How to make commits;
-- how to fetch commits made by others
+- How to fetch commits made by others;
-- how to create a branch and switch between branches
+- How to create a branch and switch between branches;
-- how to merge your changes with others
+- How to merge your changes with others;
-- how to share your commits
+- How to share your commits.

 ## Collaboration using git